garrandall/popular-music-data/tracks/the-wang-dang-taffy-apple-tango--mambo-cha-cha-cha--pat-boone.md

 Mambo Cha Cha Cha
 (Heel and toe) I don't know

-Ooh, la la la la...
+Oh la la la la...

 The crowd was tapping and
 Clapping as the music played